muhammedmustafageldi/KotlinRecyclerviewExample/README.md

 # EXPENSIVE CARS

 ## This project is a simple recyclerview example coded in kotlin language.
+My purpose in writing this project is to practice the recyclerview object in kotlin and to code it in the most efficient way.

+- 📫 How to reach me **muhammedmustafageldi@gmail.com**

 ## Screenshots: